-The Managing Owner may determine to invest in other futures contracts if at any time it is impractical or inefficient to gain full or partial exposure to an Index Commodity through the use of Index Contracts.
+The Managing Owner may determine to invest in other futures contracts if at any time it is impractical, including in scenarios wherein the futures market for an Index Contract is thinly traded, or inefficient to gain full or partial exposure to an Index Commodity through the use of Index Contracts.
 These other futures contracts may or may not be based on an Index Commodity.
 When they are not, the Managing Owner may seek to select futures contracts that it reasonably believes tend to exhibit trading prices that correlate with an Index Contract.

-The Fund offers common units of beneficial interest (the "Shares") only to certain eligible financial institutions (the "Authorized Participants") in one or more blocks of 100,000 Shares ("Creation Units").
+The Fund offers common units of beneficial interest (the "Shares") only to certain eligible financial institutions (the "Authorized Participants") in one or more blocks of 50,000 Shares ("Creation Units").
 The Fund commenced investment operations on January 3, 2007.
 The Fund commenced trading on the American Stock Exchange (which became the NYSE Alternext US LLC) on January 5, 2007 and, since November 25, 2008, has been listed on the NYSE Arca, Inc. (the "NYSE Arca").

-This Annual Report (the "Annual Report") covers the years ended December 31, 2022, 2021 and 2020.
+This Annual Report (the "Annual Report") covers the years ended December 31, 2023, 2022 and 2021.
 Past performance of the Fund is not necessarily indicative of future performance.